-- 1. Posters, signs, or flyers sponsored by student organizations, athletics, academic and administrative units must be posted on campus bulletin boards designated for general use.
+1. Posters, signs or flyers sponsored by student organizations, Athletics, academic and administrative units must be posted on campus bulletin boards designated for general use.
 Posting on doors, windows, walls, benches, light poles, vehicles, etc. is prohibited.
-Exception: Room changes may be posted adjacent to the classroom door.
-Bulletin boards designated for department information may not be used for non-departmental postings. - 2.
-An accessibility statement notifying individuals with disabilities on how to request accommodations or obtain alternate formats must be included on all posters, signs, or flyers.
-The accessibility statement must be legible.
+Exception: Room changes may be posted adjacent to or on the classroom door.
+Bulletin boards designated for department information should not be used for non-departmental postings.

+2. Posters, signs or flyers promoting events/meetings require an accessibility statement notifying individuals with disabilities how to request accommodations or obtain alternative formats.
 Postings without the accessibility statement will be removed.
-The required accessibility statement is:

-Individuals requiring disability-related accommodations for participation in any Clayton State University sponsored event or program may contact the Disability Resource Center at (678) 466-5445 or DisabilityResourceCenter@clayton.edu.
+The required accessibility statement is: Individuals requiring disability related accommodations for participations in University sponsored event contact disabilityresourcecenter@clayton.edu or (678) 466-5445.